Serdar Gürler

-Serdar Gürler (born 14 September 1991) is a professional footballer who plays as a right winger or forward for İstanbul Başakşehir.
+Serdar Gürler (born 14 September 1991) is a professional footballer who plays as a right winger or forward for TFF 1.
+Lig club Çorum F.K..
 Born in France, he represents Turkey at international level.

 Career

 Gürler plays as an attacking midfielder and is capable of playing on both wings and as a support striker.
 He made his professional debut on 10 April 2010 in a league match against Saint-Étienne.
 On 2 September 2010, Gürler signed his first professional contract agreeing to a three-year deal with Sochaux until June 2013.
 On 2 July 2011, he joined Samsunspor on loan until the end of the 2011–12 Süper Lig.

 Gürler joined Osmanlıspor in June 2017.

 On 7 August 2018, Gürler joined Huesca in La Liga.

 He went on loan to Göztepe in January 2019.

 On 13 January 2022, Gürler signed a three-and-a-half-year deal with İstanbul Başakşehir.

 International career

 Gürler was born in France to Turkish parents.
 He was a Turkish youth international having earned caps with the under-18 and under-19 teams.
 He made his international debut for the Turkey national football team in a friendly 3–1 win over Moldova on 27 March 2017.